zells/core/model.md

 **[work in progress]**

-This document describes the programming model of *zells*.
+This document describes the structure and semantics of the *zells* programming model.

 ## Cell